-First Anglo-Sikh War • First Anglo-Sikh war was attributed to the action of the Sikh army crossing the River (1845- -46) Sutlej on December 11, 1845.
-English saw that step as an aggressive manoeuvre and declared war.
-War began in December 1845 under the Sikh commander Lal Singh.
-But the treachery of Lal Singh and Teja Singh caused five successive defeats to the Sikhs at Mudki (December 18, 1845), Ferozeshah (December 21-22, 1845), Buddelwal, Aliwal (January 28, 1846), and at Sobraon (February 10, 1846). • Lahore fell to the British forces on February 20, 1846.
-Treaty of Lahore (March 8, 1846) • >1 crore of rupees was to be given to the English. • Jalandhar Doab (b/w Beas and Sutlej) was annexed to EIC's dominions.
-A British resident was to be established at Lahore under Henry Lawrence.
-The strength of the Sikh army was reduced.
-Daleep Singh was recognised as the ruler under Rani Jindan as regent and Lal Singh as
+First Anglo-Sikh War • First Anglo-Sikh war was attributed to the action of the Sikh army crossing the River (1845-46) Sutlej on December 11, 1845.
+English saw that step as an aggressive manoeuvre and declared war. • War began in December 1845 under the Sikh commander Lal Singh. • But the treachery of Lal Singh and Teja Singh caused five successive defeats to the Sikhs at Mudki (December 18, 1845), Ferozeshah (December 21-22, 1845), Buddelwal, Aliwal (January 28, 1846), and at Sobraon (February 10, 1846). • Lahore fell to the British forces on February 20, 1846.
+Treaty of Lahore (March 8, 1846) • >1 crore of rupees was to be given to the English.
+Jalandhar Doab (b/w Beas and Sutlej) was annexed to EIC's dominions. • A British resident was to be established at Lahore under Henry Lawrence. • The strength of the Sikh army was reduced. • Daleep Singh was recognised as the ruler under Rani Jindan as regent and Lal Singh as wazir.

 Kashmir, including Jammu was sold to Gulab Singh as Sikh didn't pay the complete war indemnity.
 A separate treaty formalised the transfer of Kashmir to Gulab Singh on March 16, 1846.

-• In December, 1846, the Treaty of Bhairowal was signed.
+Treaty of Bhairowal In December, 1846, the Treaty of Bhairowal was signed.
+Rani Jindan was removed as regent and a council of regency for Punjab was set up.
+The council was presided over by the English Resident, Henry Lawrence.
+Second Anglo-Sikh War (1848-49)